skyrocket-qy/distributed-system-knowledge/concepts/foundations/communication/p2p/README.md

 -   **Complexity**: P2P networks can be complex to design, manage, and secure, especially in areas like data consistency and discovery of peers.
 -   **Security**: The lack of a central authority can make it harder to enforce security policies and trust between peers.
 -   **Resource Discovery**: Finding specific resources or data in a large P2P network can be challenging and inefficient.
+This often necessitates robust [Service Discovery](../../../patterns/service-discovery/README.md) mechanisms.
 -   **Inconsistent Performance**: The performance of the network can be unpredictable and depends on the number of active peers and their network conditions.

 ## Use Cases